 Interest, including original issue discount or market discount, that we accrue on our real estate-related investments generally will be qualifying income for purposes of both gross income tests.
 However, many of our investments will not be secured by mortgages on real property or interests in real property.
-Our interest income from those investments will be qualifying income for purposes of the 95% gross income test but not the 75% gross income test.
-In addition, as discussed below, if the fair market value of the real estate securing any of our investments is less than the principal amount of the underlying loan, a portion of the income from that investment will be qualifying income for purposes of the 95% gross income test but not the 75% gross income test.
+Our interest income from those investments will be qualifying income for purposes of the 95% gross income test.
+In addition, as discussed below, if the fair market value of the real estate securing any of our investments is less than the principal amount of the underlying loan, a portion of the income from that investment will be qualifying income for purposes of the 95% gross income test.